 * Extra olive oil can be added to make a marinade for flank or skirt steak, chicken, or fish.
 Good served over coconut rice.

 Put Your TO COOK IS TO CREATE Thinking Cap On: What else could you add to the turnip crostini?
 A layer of red pepper hummus is good or roasted red peppers on top.
 Artichoke hearts one of my favorite additions.
 Want some color?
 Add dashes of paprika to finished crostini.
 Like cheese?
 Add the ricotta and the Parmesan.
 In both recipes, how about using flavored olive oils?
 Of course, garlic, but how about a spicy one?
 What else could you add to the pasta?
 Carrots would brighten it up.
 How about going Mediterranean and add black olives and feta cheese?
-Like the smokey flavor?
+Like the smoky flavor?
 Add a adobe pepper to processor.
 Think about any dishes you usually add green onions and the ingredients of that dish.
 Can easily substitute chicken or crawfish, too.

 FOOD FUN: It is always fun to get into the kitchen and cook with friends.
 I was lucky to have my friend Connie volunteer to come be my beautiful sous chef.
-Remember Connie’s story of growing up in her family’s restaurant? http://wp.me/p57UhS-H2 so she was overqualified for the job!
+Remember Connie’s story of growing up in her family’s restaurant?
+So she was overqualified for the job!
 It was a wonderful morning.
 So grab a friend to join you in the kitchen, create and cook your own recipe together using fresh ingredients from a local farmers market, and then share the meal and friendship.
 There is an Irish Proverb that says, “Laughter is brightest in the place where the food is”.
 I couldn’t agree more.
 Thanks Connie for the laughter and friendship.